Plan Your Trip

 • Directions, trip notifications, stop alerts, alternate routes – crowd-sourced for accuracy

-• Ability to save your favourite, regular routes from home, school, work, etc.
+• Ability to save your favourite routes from home, school, work, etc.

 • 100 Mile House